Special adviser: Dr Denis Mukwege

 Chair of the Supervisory Board: Marieke van Schaik

-According to the Foundation’s policies, board members are not remunerated, but may claim compensation for reasonable expenses.
+According to the Foundation’s policies, members of the Supervisory Board are not remunerated, but may claim compensation for reasonable expenses.
 The Foundation employs a small team of staff.

 In 2008, Panzi Foundation DRC was created to support the hospital and ensure the provision of other services, such as legal assistance, psycho-social support and socio-economic programmes.
 Together, Panzi Hospital and Foundation offer a holistic model of care for survivors of conflict-related sexual violence.